 To modify variable details:

-- From the left side of the Interaction Variables page, click the link of the variable you want to modify.
+- From the left side of the System Variables page, click the link of the variable you want to modify.

 The Details page of the selected variable opens.

 - At the upper right corner of the Details page, click Edit.

 - Update the parameters as required.